2018 Festival & Event Calendar

 YOUtopia is the San Diego Burning Man Community’s official Burning Man regional event where we celebrate the vibrant creative and communal elements of San Diego and the surrounding areas.

-Zendo Manager, Ryan Beauregard, will be giving a training on how to best support difficult psychedelic experiences.
-This training will address the four principles of psychedelic harm reduction, extreme states, and include experiential tools and exercises.
+Zendo Project Director, Sara Gael and Zendo Project Manager, Ryan Beauregard, will be giving a training on how to best support difficult psychedelic experiences.
+This training will be include how to apply the 4 Principles of Psychedelic Support as well as immersive exercises to improve sitter presence and support capabilities.

 Psychedelic First Aid for Festivals